peterkia/eurekaclinical-user-service/README.md

 A Tomcat restart is required to detect any changes to the configuration file.

 ### WAR installation
+1) Stop Tomcat
+2) Remove any old copies of the unpacked war from Tomcat's webapps directory
-Stop tomcat, copy the warfile into the tomcat webapps directory, renaming it to remove the version, and start tomcat.
+3) Copy the warfile into the tomcat webapps directory, renaming it to remove the version
+4) Start tomcat

 ## Maven dependency
 ```